 Perfect for those early spring days, when the sun is shining but the air is still cold outside.
-We make this recipe plant-based by adding potatoes and peas to the artichokes, and then mixing the pasta with vegan white sauce, parmesan and ricotta.
+We make this recipe plant-based by adding peas to the artichokes and mixing the pasta with vegan mozzarella, parmesan and ricotta.

-This creamy vegan tomato risotto is a staple simple of Italian home cooking.
-The rice is slowly cooked into a rich tomato sauce.
-It's a rich, creamy, vegan risotto that tastes 100% authentic and Italian.
+This creamy tomato risotto is a simple staple of Italian home cooking.
+The rice is slowly cooked into a rich tomato sauce which we add dairy-free butter and cheese.
+It's a rich, creamy risotto that tastes 100% authentic and Italian.

-Easy to make, and refreshingly green.
-This zucchini risotto is a crowd-pleaser.
+Easy to make, springy, and refreshingly green.
+This zucchini risotto with grated zucchini is a crowd-pleaser.
 Make it with vegan cheese and taste the creaminess yourself!